pmean/classes/biostats-2/02/src/simon-5502-02-directions.md

 ## Question 2

 Calculate several linear regression models using weight in pounds (wt) as the dependent variable instead of fat_b.
-Fit a single variable model (abdomen) and a three variable model (chest, abdomen, hip)Compare both of these to a null model (no independent variables) usng an analysis of variance table.
+Fit a single variable model (abdomen) and a three variable model (chest, abdomen, hip).
+Compare both of these to a null model (no independent variables) usng an analysis of variance table.

 ## Question 3